talha828/Bill-Counter/README.md

  - Flutter Android Application

-Welcome to **Customer Manager**, a Flutter-based Android app designed to help you efficiently create, save, and manage customer profiles.
+Welcome to **App**, a Flutter-based Android app designed to help you efficiently create, save, and manage customer profiles.
 Whether you run a small business or handle customer information regularly, this app simplifies the process of storing and accessing customer details.

 ## Features